trimstray/nginx-admins-handbook/README.md

 }

-# or all . directories/files in general (including .htaccess, etc)
+# or all . directories/files in general
 location ~ /\. {

   deny all;